 - mutiny, civil commotion assuming proportions of or amounting to a popular uprising, military uprising, rebellion, revolution, insurrection, military or usurped power

-- nuclear weapons, ionising radiations, contamination by radioactivity from nuclear fuel, or the combustion of waste from nuclear fuel.
+- nuclear weapons, ionising radiations, or contamination by radioactivity from nuclear fuel or the combustion of waste from nuclear fuel.

-Some parts of this policy can cover other parties as well as you.
-You and any person covered by this policy must meet all the following conditions and obligations to benefit from any cover under this policy.
+Some parts of this policy may cover other people or companies or entities as well as you.
+To gain the benefit of any cover under this policy they must meet all the same conditions and obligations you are required to meet.
 No claim will be payable where any person covered under this policy does not meet any of the terms and conditions.

 Nothing in this policy affects the common law rights of either party, including our right to avoid your policy for non-disclosure.
-If we avoid your policy, your policy will be treated as if it never existed and you must return any claim payments to us.
+This means your policy will be treated as if it never existed and any claim payments must be returned to us.